Homemade Muesli Bowl With Honey And FruitJump to Recipe

 Muesli is one of those things that I see on menus and normally give a solid, “Meh!”
 I mean… how exciting can oats and fruit be?
 It may never take the place of a hearty omelet in my mind, but I’ve changed my tune a bit on the stuff.
-Turns out that it can be really flavorful and is definitely healthier than a lot of other breakfast options.
+Turns out that a packed-full homemade Muesli bowl can be really flavorful and is definitely healthier than a lot of other breakfast options.

-I changed my tune because I recently happened to have all the fixings for some muesli so I thought I’d whip some up before I left for work one day.
+I changed my tune because I recently happened to have all the fixings for some homemade muesli so I thought I’d whip some up.
 I very loosely followed a recipe from Bon Appétit, but there is barely a need for a recipe.

 This was my resulting bowl of health!